 Source

-An anonymous twelfth-century Whitby source claimed that the monks of Winchcombe or Evesham had discovered the stone among the ruins of the early medieval site: it is now set in church's tower arch.
+An anonymous 12th c.
+Whitby source claimed that the monks of Winchcombe or Evesham had discovered the stone among the ruins of the early medieval site: it is now set in church's tower arch.
 'Modern scholarly opinion is united in accepting the epigraphy as consistent with the recorded date of c.
 685' (Cramp, et al., 2005, i.
 365-6).Discussion

 Note that the dedication stone makes no claims to any association or co-dedication of the church with that of St Peter's, Wearmouth, to which Jarrow would later become closely tied (see further Grocock and Wood, xxv-xxxii).Bibliography